mbed-ce/mbed-os-example-ble/README.md

 The following targets have been tested and work with these examples:

-* Targets with an ST BLE expansion board plugged in:
+* Targets with an ST BlueNRG 2 expansion board plugged in:
     * NUCLEO_F401RE
     * NUCLEO_L476RG
     * NUCLEO_F446RE